patrickemonts/personal-webpage/content/post/git_introduction/index.md

 `git` (and other version management tools) provide precisely that.

 3. Share code between different computers.
 Services like [github](www.github.com) and [gitlab](www.gitlab.com) are based on `git`.
-Using these platforms, you can both, share the code privately between different machines or publish it to make it available to everyon.
+Using these platforms, you can both, share the code privately between different machines or publish it to make it available to everyone.

 There are many more advantages to using `git`, but let's get into it.